ShivaMahaur1/Notezy/README.md

-# ⚠️ Notezy is currently optimized for PC and laptop use only.
+# ⚠️ StudyAi is currently optimized for PC and laptop use only.
 Mobile support coming soon!

-# 📚 Notezy – Your Smart Study Companion
+# 📚 StudyAi – Your Smart Study Companion

 🔗 **Live Site:** [https://notezy-3.onrender.com](https://notezy-3.onrender.com)